trevorsharp/youtube-podcast-feeds/README.md

 ```

 Create a file named `docker-compose.yml` with the contents above and substitute in the file path to your config files and the file path to your data directory.

+**Note:** The docker image in the file above is for x86_64 architecture.
+For an arm64 version of the container, add `-arm64` to the end of the container's tag (`trevorsharp/youtube-podcast-feeds:vX.X.X-arm64`).

 ### config.json